 As defined in the CES Order, NYSERDA will assume the primary responsibility for issuing and executing RES solicitations.
-NYSERDA staff will execute all Step One eligibility determination activities listed below but will solicit the expertise of a Technical Evaluation Panel (TEP), along with NYSERDA and DPS staff, in the Step Two evaluation process.
+NYSERDA staff will execute all Step One eligibility determination activities listed below but will solicit the expertise of a Technical Evaluation Panel (TEP), along with NYSERDA and D

+Staff, in the Step Two evaluation process.
 In competitive procurements for renewable energy supply, it is commonplace in the industry to utilize the expertise of independent evaluators who possess unique proficiency in the evaluation of energy generation projects.
-Given the criticality and complexity of the Step Two process, NYSERDA and DPS staff will competitively select confidential independent evaluators to serve on the TEP for the Step Two process for each solicitation.
+Given the criticality and complexity of the Step Two process, NYSERDA and Staff will employ competitively selected confidential independent evaluators to serve on the TEP for the Step Two process for each solicitation.